civanescu/stock-alerts/README.md

 > Because I use XTB for operations and there the stocks are like nvda.us, udvd.uk and not all stocks (like udvd) are in yahoo finance, I use an open API that has limitation and also sometimes timeouts.
 Have to study more.
 > At this moment the granularity is only daily.

+> You can use the AWS tutorial downhere and deploy magically!

 ### For phase 2, WIP after phase one will work without any problems

 > Add library and class for operating the DB data